 Cleveland Heights, OH

-Before concentrating exclusively on her private practice, Barb was a psychotherapist working with individuals, couples and groups in the Department of Psychiatry & Psychology at The Cleveland Clinic.
+Before concentrating exclusively on her private practice, Barb was a psychotherapist in the Department of Psychiatry & Psychology at the Cleveland Clinic.
 Her patients included executives, physicians and other professionals with a myriad of psychiatric and psychological issues.
-She also provided psychotherapy supervision to the Department’s psychiatric residents.
+She worked with individuals, couples, families and groups and provided psychotherapy supervision to psychiatric residents.

 Principal, Concierge Philanthropy

 Consulting topics: Board governance, development of strategic grantmaking practice, evaluation of grants, facilitating giving circles, family dynamics, implementing strategic grantmaking, next generation issues, strategic planning, program development, collaborative programming and networking, outcomes, impactful giving

 Judie Fien-Helfman founded Concierge Philanthropy in 2012 after 35 years in management, program and grant development in the public, private and non-profit sectors.
 Concierge Philanthropy works with individuals, multi-generational families, foundations and businesses that desire a well-researched, strategic philanthropic plan.
 Judie creates personal philanthropic road maps, which incorporate the donor’s interests and values, and maximize results.